BILGI-IE-423/ie423-2024-termproject-group-yes/ReadME.md

 visualizations and data analysis presented in this study serve as a practical tool for creating compelling and appropriately timed content for the streaming platform.

-# Data Story for the Second Model For Viewer:

-# Recommendation Films on Netflix Based on Category
+# Data Story for the Second Model For Viewer:Recommendation Films on Netflix Based on Category

 - TF-IDF Features: The text descriptions of the movies are transformed into numerical vectors using TF-IDF.
 This captures the importance of words in each movie description.